 Company Size and Locations

-When it comes to Makita vs DeWalt, the latter puts focus on manufacturing domestically in America.
+In the longstanding debate between Makita and DeWalt, I’ve observed that DeWalt places a strong emphasis on domestic manufacturing in America.
 This is no surprise as DeWalt tools was established in the states.
-Makita still has its headquarters in Japan, but like our experts mentioned, they have since set up a branch entitled Makita Corporation of America in Georgia, with the head office located in sunny California.
+Makita still has its headquarters in Japan, but like I mentioned, they have since set up a branch entitled Makita Corporation of America in Georgia, with the head office located in sunny California.

 Makita also has different sites scattered across the country with locations in Illinois and Texas.
 They are quite a large company with a presence in 8 different countries and 10 plants in total.
 Makita has a manufacturing footprint in China, Mexico, the UK, Germany and more.